laristra/flecsi/flecsi-tutorial/10-global-objects/GLOBAL-OBJECTS.md

 3. The base class type of the global object instance.
 This must be a valid C++ type.
 In this example, the base class is *base_t*.

-The set interface takes the following arguments:
+The initialization interface takes the following arguments:

 1. The name of the global object instance.

 2. The namespace of the object instance.

-3. A pointer to the allocated object instance.
+3. The type with which the object should be initialized.
+In general, this is a derived type.
+Initialization will instantiate a new object of this type.

+4. A variadic argument list that will be passed to the constructor of the type argument.

 The get interface takes the following arguments: